 the worker's activities involve the need for continuity of service or production

-there is a foreseeable surge of activity
+there is a foreseeable surge in activity

-an unforeseen circumstance that is outside of the employer's control requires it.
+an unforeseen circumstance that is outside of the employer's control requires it

 A worker may also be entitled to compensatory rest if: